 The best performing encapsulation products contain EXCESS ACRYLIC POLYMER. (see ourFAQ pageabout the different types of encaps and the ones that contain EXCESS POLYMER.)
 The polymer mixes with and helps liquify sticky substances in the carpet.

 These sticky substances come from tracked in dirt and oils.
-They come from soda spills, and over the counter spot removers.
+They also come from soda spills, and over the counter spot removers.
 Another contributor is sticky surfactants left from previously applied non-encapsulating cleaners.

 In and of themselves, many professional cleaning products are inherently sticky.
 After their application, the sticky surfactants are never 100% removed.
 Their sticky residue lingers behind to attract more dirt and soil.